Shahril-Iskandar/personal-school-timetable-planner/README.md

 # SSM-Timetable-Planner
 What is this about?

-Allow students to plan their courses visually, following NTU STARS format that allows for dropdown option and visually display in calendar format.
+Allow students to plan their courses visually; by following NTU STARS format that allows for dropdown option and display in calendar format.
 Students can also export to Google calendar format.

 How?